rainbowdashlabs/sql-java/docs/02/update.md

 Now we can insert and read data.
 But what if we want to update already inserted data?

-Thats where the `UPDATE` statements comes to use.
+That's where the `UPDATE` statements comes to use.
 To update data we will also need to use the `WHERE` statement introduced in the earlier [chapter](../02/select.md#where).

 Remember our already pretty known table of players.